ChenSizhe13893461199/FMT_donor_recipient_matching/README.md

 #### The core mathematical mechanisms for high-dimensional features fusion in MOZAIC:
 ![](principle6.png)

 The framework incorporates L2-regularization, randomized dropout (15-20%), and dynamic learning rate adjustment to balance feature weights symmetrically across donor and recipient data while suppressing redundant representations.
-More coding details are available in "utils1.py".
+More mathematical details are available in "utils1.py".

 ### Brief Introduction of Developers
 #### Developer Introduction